-Most used car sales transactions go by in a straightforward manner.
-You arrange financing, sign a bill of sale, pay for the car and receive the title.
-But in some cases, problems may arise regarding that last step.
+Most used car sales transactions go by in a straightforward manner and without a hitch.
+You find a car you like, arrange financing, sign a bill of sale, pay for the car and then you receive the title.
+But, in some cases, problems may arise if you haven't received the title from the dealership.
 Issues regarding the car title can cause serious complications when it comes to registering the car and completing the sale legally.

 Used Car Sales

 A used car dealership is commonly a fast-paced operation.
 As is the case with any company that sells tangible goods, one of the dealership's main goals is to sell off inventory as soon as possible before it ages.
 Used car dealers commonly get their cars from private sellers, trade-ins, auctions and rental car agencies in some cases.
 These dealers sometimes also take shortcuts to speed along the process of securing and selling their cars that could cause complications for the buyer.